Rated: E · Short Story · Action/Adventure · #2091385

 Just about that time a helicopter flew over.

 "We're here, we're here!"
 They all called in unison.

-Howard and Rita lifted up the lanterns, though it was daytime, it was still dark as dusk.
+Howard and Rita lifted the lanterns, though it was breaking dawn: it was still dark as dusk.

-The helicopter circled around letting everyone know they were spotted and help would arrive soon.
+The helicopter circled letting everyone know they were spotted and help would arrive soon.

 The family huddled together awaiting rescue.
-Their home was gone, their emergency food supply is gone, along with everything they owned.
+Their home was gone, their emergency food supply also gone along with everything they own.
 They only had what they wore on their backs.
-But they were alive.
-What happened next, where they would go and what they would do was beyond thinking about right now.
-As if Howard and Rita read each other's minds, they looked at each other.
-Their eyes filled with the night and day's terrors.
+But they were all alive and well.
+What happened next, and where they would go, what they would do, was beyond thinking about right now.
+As if Howard and Rita read each other's minds, they looked at each other, as their mind and eyes took in all of the night and early dawn terrors.

-Within each other's eyes, they also saw the love and support for each other.
-A determination which got them through many other hard times.
-They knew as long as they all had each other, no matter what they would be okay.
+Within each other's eyes, they also saw a deep love, respect, and support for each other.
+They carried the determination that helped them through many other hard times.
+They knew as long as they all had each other, no matter what, they would be okay.

-The rescue boat arrived with one other couple who was picked up a couple of houses down.
-As they all got settled onto the boat, Howard looked toward the couple huddled together and asked about the elderly couple which lived next door to the couple,
+The rescue boat arrived with a couple who lived a few houses down.
+With a sigh of relief, they settled onto the boat.
+Howard nodded at the huddled couple and asked them about the elderly couple who lived next door to them.

 "Do you know if the Rondelle's are okay?"

 The couple just shook their heads, and their eyes told Howard all he needed to know.
 He scooted closer to his family and adjusted the spread over all of their shoulders, trying to keep them in his cocoon of security.